carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ![armature_init](img/tuto_content_authoring_vehicles/maya_vehicle_base.png)

 From the vehicle base bone and add 4 more child bones (drag the child bones into the vehicle base in the outliner).
 Each of these bones needs to be located such that the root of the bone coincides with the centre of the each wheel.
+It should be in the center both of the diameter and depth of the wheel It's important that the vehicle is laterally symmyetric

 For each wheel, it is recommended to name the bone according to the wheel it needs to be coupled to, this will help in identification later when you need to assign vertex groups to each bone: